Performance Bounds for Near-Field Velocity Estimation With Modular Linear Array: CRBs for Velocity Estimation

 \begin{proposition} Since $\delta/r \ll 1$, the radial CRB is much less than the transverse CRB, as confirmed numerically in Section~\ref{sec:results}.
 Because the increased inter-module spacing results in $\text{CRB}^{(v_t)}_{\text{Mod}} < \text{CRB}^{(v_t)}_{\text{ULA}}$, it is natural to ask whether we can save some antennas by widening the spacing while reducing the number of elements, so that the MLA transverse CRB matches the collocated ULA transverse CRB.
 We have shown through analysis below and later through numerical results that with an MLA having inter-module separation equivalent to $25\%$ of the aperture of a collocated ULA, we can remove approximately $17\%$ of the antennas in the ULA while achieving the same transverse-velocity CRB. \end{proposition}

 \begin{IEEEproof} Formally, we seek parameters for which

 Concretely, for some choice of inter-module separation $\bar{L}$ and number of antenna per-module $\bar{M}$ satisfying $K\bar{M}<M_o$, the modular array’s CRB will equal that of the ULA.
-To this end, the inter-module spacing is written in units of the reference ULA aperture, $\bar{L} = 1 + \eta(M_{0}-1)$, where the parameter $\eta$ denotes the fraction of the ULA aperture added as extra spacing between adjacent modules.
+To this end, we parameterize the inter-module spacing (in multiples of $\delta$) as $\bar{L} = 1 + \eta(M_{0}-1)$, where $\eta$ denotes the additional spacing between adjacent modules expressed as a fraction of the reference $M_0$-element ULA aperture.
 The minimum separation that achieves the same performance as ULA can be directly obtained from \eqref{eq:crb_match} and is given by

 The spacing $\eta$ can be written in terms of the fraction of antennas used $h =K\bar{M}/M_0$, assuming $M_0\gg1$